1. How many people can attend a Smithsonian Sleepover?

 Yes, participants may leave early if needed.
 However, all participants from the group must leave unless another adult from the party remains with the children.
 No children may be left without an adult chaperone.

-Restrooms are available on the same level as Ocean Hall, adjacent to the sleeping area, as well as on the lower level.
+Restrooms are available on the same level as 1 West Performance Plaza, adjacent to the sleeping area.

-Guests will sleep on the marble floor in the Sant Ocean Hall (with Phoenix the Whale).
+Guests will sleep on the marble floor in 1 West Performance Plaza on the first floor.

-The Family Store will open at 8 a.m. the morning after the sleepover.
+The Main Store will open at 8:00 a.m. the morning after the sleepover, and offer a 10% discount for sleepover participants.
 Participants are welcome to explore the museum after opening time at 10 a.m.
 If you want to stay, please put your gear in your cars before returning to the museum.

 21. Security and emergencies